Havasu Creek: Navajo Falls

 Until the August 2008 flooding, Navajo Falls was the first prominent waterfall in the canyon.
-They were named after an old Supai chief.
+It was named after an old Supai chief.
 It was located 1.25 mi from Supai and is accessed from a trail located on the left side (right side when heading upstream) of the main trail.
 This side trail leads down to the creek, where there is a crude bridge that crosses over the creek.
 The trail then leads back into the trees, where the main pool and falls were located.
-The pool was popular for its seclusion and its ease to swimmers.
+The pool was popular for its seclusion and its easy access for swimmers.
 The falls were approximately 70 ft tall and consisted of separate sets of water chutes, the main one located on the right side where the water cascaded down the canyon hill.
 To the left of the main chute there were other smaller ones that were steeper and more vertical.
-There were a few places that are viable for cliff jumping, although caution was necessary.
+There were a few places that were viable for cliff jumping, although caution was necessary.

 In August 2008, Navajo Falls was completely bypassed by a flood.
 According to The New York Times:

 Despite this early report, the site of the falls still exists; the mudslide simply rerouted Havasu Creek.